rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

     }

-Now, it's time to pass the configuration settings to the template and you'll be able to do this task through the creation of the new method `populateOptionalContext` in `TimeDDMFormFieldRenderer`:
+Pass the configuration settings to the template by creating a new method in `TimeDDMFormFieldRenderer` called `populateOptionalContext`:

     @Override
 	protected void populateOptionalContext(